vtns/nepub/README.md

   -h, --help            show this help message and exit -i, --illustration    Include illustrations
   -o <file>, --output <file>
-                        Output file name.
-If not specified, ${novel_id}.epub is used.
+                        Output file name.If not specified, ${novel_id}.epub is used.
                         Update the file if it exists.
 ```

 Example: